HOW RACING WORKS

 Following each race it is mandatory for the winner, and at times any other horse as directed by the Stewards or the Racing Authority, to be taken to the Testing Barn at which a sample of urine is obtained.

-This exercise is done under the control of the official Veterinarian appointed by the Racing Authority.
+This exercise is done under the control of a Supervisor appointed by the Racing Authority.

 The Owner, Trainer or person appointed by him and the groom, must sign the relative documents having witnessed the collection and sealing of the sample.

 Following a race-day the Authority would be notified by its Analytical Chemists as to the results of analysis of the consignment of urine samples.

 If a horse's sample is positive, the Owner, Trainer and the Race Club would be notified of the Analysts findings, following which a date is fixed for holding of enquiry by the Authority, a Press Release is also sent to the Press/Media, other race Clubs and Associations.